nitsbat/BigCrami/README.md

       # save our dataframe as a .csv
       >> job_post_scores.to_csv("job_post_scores.csv")

 We can perform various commands for the bigquery datasets.
 You can check all the [Kernels](https://www.kaggle.com/nitsbat/kernels) i made using BigQuery in various datasets.
 The repository contains all the python codes i used to extract maximum information from Big datasets.
+The sequence of referring the codes will be Starting.py -> second.py -> Final.py